'Once you learn to read, you will be forever free.’ Attributed to Frederick Douglass

 The teaching of reading starts with talk, for talk is how children make meaning.
 At Darell, each conversation about a book, alongside each question and conversational turn, develops children’s listening comprehension and their language which is the very platform for reading comprehension as they progress through the school.

-In the Early Years, teaching of reading is guided by Development Matters and Letters and Sounds.
+In the Early Years, teaching of reading is guided by Little Wandle Revised Letters and Sounds.
 Adults talk with children about the world around them and share books (stories and non-fiction), rhymes, poems and songs to develop their language comprehension.

 Skilled word reading is taught using a daily structured synthetic phonics programme from Reception to Year 2.
-We use Letters and Sounds to teach both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.
+We use Little Wandle Revised Letters and Sounds to teach both the speedy working out of the pronunciation of unfamiliar printed words (decoding) and the speedy recognition of familiar printed words.

 Alongside their book of choice, from Reception onwards, children have access to phonetically decodable texts and are reading from texts with the sounds they know.